kesla/node-headless/README.md

 node-xvfb makes it easy to start and use Xvfb in node.

-example
+API
 =======

-.startXvfb
+startXvfb()
 ----------

-.startXvfb is inspired by xvfb-run - it searches for a free X display number and starts Xvfb on that.
+startXvfb is inspired by xvfb-run - it searches for a free X display number and starts Xvfb on that.

 ````javascript
 var xvfb = require('xvfb');